AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 ![](../assets/iab/profile-privacy-structure.png)

-If you are editing an existing schema that has already been enabled for use in [!DNL Real-time Customer Profile], click **[!UICONTROL Save]** to confirm your changes before skipping ahead to the section on [creating a consent schema based on XDM ExperienceEvent](#event-schema).
+If you are editing an existing schema that has already been enabled for use in [!DNL Real-time Customer Profile], click **[!UICONTROL Save]** to confirm your changes before skipping ahead to the section on [creating a dataset based on your consent schema](#dataset).
 If you are creating a new schema, continue following the steps outlined in the subsection below.

 #### Enable the schema for use in [!DNL Real-time Customer Profile]